ODIN: Characterizing the Three-dimensional Structure of Two Protocluster Complexes at $z = 3.1$: Data

 The targeted spectroscopic follow-up is supplemented by wide area spectroscopy of ODIN LAEs obtained with the Dark Energy Spectroscopic Instrument \citep[DESI;][]{DESI_ref}.
 DESI is a wide-field, fiber-fed spectrograph mounted on the Mayall 4m telescope at Kitt Peak National Observatory \citep{DESI2022:instrumentation}, currently carrying out a long-term survey of $\sim$ 17,000 deg$^2$ of the sky \citep{DESI2023:survey,DESI2025:DR1} to place constraints on the nature of dark energy \citep{DESI2025:cosmology,DESI2025:BAO}.

 DESI is capable of obtaining spectra of up to $\sim$5000 sources per pointing \citep{DESI2016:instrument_design,DESI2024:optical_corrector,DESI2024:fiber_system}.
 The DESI-ODIN observations were hence aimed at confirming several thousand LAEs at $z=2.4$ and 3.1 over the full area of the COSMOS and XMM-LSS fields.
-The redshifts of these LAEs were determined via a detailed visual inspection program (E.~Pinarski et al.\ in prep.) of the spectra reduced via the DESI pipeline \citep{DESI2023:specz_pipeline}.
+The redshifts of these LAEs were determined via a detailed visual inspection program \citep{Pinarski2026} of the spectra reduced via the DESI pipeline \citep{DESI2023:specz_pipeline}.
 Details of the DESI target selection, observations, and data reduction will be presented in a future paper (A.~Dey et al.\ in prep.).

 In Figure \ref{fig:spec_sources}, we show the spectroscopically confirmed sources for our two complexes.
-The greyscale background in all panels indicates the LAE overdensity map computed by the 2D Voronoi tessellation \citep[see][for more detail]{Ramakrishnan2024}, while white contours show the 2D overdensities selected as protoclusters.
+The greyscale background in all panels indicates the LAE {surface density} map computed by the 2D Voronoi tessellation \citep[see][for more detail]{Ramakrishnan2024}, while white contours show the 2D overdensities selected as protoclusters.
 The left panels indicate the sky positions of all photometric LAE and LAB candidates.
 Sources confirmed via targeted Keck/DEIMOS or Gemini/GMOS follow-up are shown in blue, those confirmed via DESI observations in green, and unconfirmed sources in grey.
 In the right panels, we show all spectroscopically confirmed LAEs and LABs, color-coded by redshift.
 The fraction of spectroscopically confirmed LAEs within the two complexes is $\sim$~0.2--0.4 on average.